localstack/docs/content/en/user-guide/aws/stepfunctions/index.md

 }
 ```

-### Define Mock Integrations in a Configuration File
+## Define Mock Integrations in a Configuration File

-Mock integrations are defined in a JSON file with two top-level section:
+Mock integrations are defined in a JSON file that follows the `RawMockConfig` schema.

+This file contains two top-level sections:

 - **StateMachines** – Maps each state machine to its test cases, specifying which states use which mocked responses.
-- **MockedResponses** – Defines reusable mock payloads identified by `ResponseID`, which test cases refer to.
+- **MockedResponses** – Defines reusable mock payloads, each identified by a `ResponseID`, which test cases can reference.

 #### `StateMachines`

-This section specifies the Step Functions state machines to mock and their test cases.
+This section specifies the Step Functions state machines to mock, along with their corresponding test cases.

-Each test case maps state names to response IDs defined in `MockedResponses`.
+Each test case maps state names to `ResponseID`s defined in the `MockedResponses` section.

 ```json
 "StateMachines": {